Responsibility for Maintenance: Registration and Records

 Instructor Grading Policy

 At the beginning of a course, the instructor informs the students of the criteria to be used in determining the final grade.
 Numerical or letter grades may be used during a course, but the final grade must be submitted in letter form.
-The instructor determines the appropriate final grade at his or her discretion.
+The instructor determines the appropriate final grade.

 A quality-point system will be used to determine academic standing: